morris/nito/README.md

 ## Motivation

-jQuery is a well-designed tool but $-based code often lacks structure, which is why developers often favor React, Angular and similar frameworks.
+jQuery is a well-designed tool but $-based code often lacks structure, which is why developers favor React, Angular and similar frameworks.
-Component thinking and pure updates (likely the most valuable features of React) give structure and simplicity, and Nito enables these concepts on top of the most used JavaScript library ever:
+Using a **declarative approach** and opting for **pure updates**, Nito enables structure and simplicity on top of jQuery:

-- Define **reusable components and behaviors** with jQuery
+- Define components and their behaviors declaratively
-- Designed for **pure updates** driven by minimal state
+- Designed for pure functional updates driven by minimal state
-- One simple class factory, a few functions, <500 lines
-- Not a framework&mdash;never gets in the way
+- A library in less than 500 lines, not a framework&mdash;never gets in the way
 - Pairs well with [Bootstrap](http://getbootstrap.com)
 - ES2015, no build steps required
 - Server-side batteries included